-Exercise and other measures to promote cardiovascular health may reduce poor circulation caused by these conditions.
+Exercise and other measures to promote cardiovascular health may reduce the poor circulation that these conditions cause.

-If blood flow is reduced to a certain part of a person’s body, they may experience the signs and symptoms of poor circulation.
+If blood flow slows to a certain part of a person’s body, they may experience symptoms of poor circulation.

-The following symptoms mainly occur in the arms or legs.
+These symptoms mainly occur in the arms or legs but can affect other parts of the body.
 They include:

-If a person experiences the symptoms of poor circulation, it is important that they speak to a doctor.
-A doctor can help diagnose what might be the problem and suggest treatment for any underlying conditions.
+Anyone who experiences the symptoms of poor circulation should speak with a doctor.
+A doctor can help diagnose the problem and suggest treatment for any underlying conditions.

-In addition, they may suggest eating a healthful diet, exercising regularly, and quitting smoking to improve circulation.
+In addition, they may recommend eating a nutritious diet, exercising regularly, and quitting smoking to improve circulation.